lexbailey/gladePlusPlus/README.md

  - build with shift+f9

 To compile without lazarus (just using fpc)
- - on a command line, simply tpe `fpc gladePlusPlus.lpr`
+ - on a command line, simply type `fpc gladePlusPlus.lpr`

 To take a glade file and produce headers and sources with a class for each top-level...